AI Profanity Filter: How Automatic Audio & Video Censoring Works

 Bleep That Sh*t runs the entire AI pipeline in your browser:

-- Bleep processing happens client-side — no server round-trips
+- Bleep processing happens client-side in browser mode — no server round-trips for those files

 This is possible because modern browsers can run machine learning models using WebAssembly and Web Workers, keeping the main UI responsive while heavy computation happens in the background.